moxspoy/autoflip/README.md

 1. Clone this project
 2. `yarn install`
 3. Ask `.env` file for this project to eqi@flip.id
+4. Edit release notes in `release-notes.txt`
-4. You can run following scripts
+5. You can run following scripts

 Script  | Description
 ------------- | -------------